Sampling-based vs. Design-based Uncertainty in Regression Analysis: A Simple Example

-which can be interpreted as a least squares estimator of the coefficient on $X_i$ for the regression of $Y_i$ on $X_i$ and a constant.
-There are two sources of randomness in this estimator: a sampling component arising from the randomness of $\bs R$ and a design component arising from the randomness of $\bs X$.
-We refer to the uncertainty generated by the randomness in the sampling component as {\it sampling-based uncertainty}, and the uncertainty generated by the design component as {\it design-based uncertainty}.
+This is also the least squares estimator of the coefficient on $X_i$ for the regression in the sample of $Y_i^{}$ on $X_i$ and a constant.
+There are two sources of randomness in this estimator: a sampling component arising from the randomness of $\boldsymbol{R}$ and a design component arising from the randomness of $\boldsymbol{X}$.
+We refer to the uncertainty generated by the randomness in the sampling component as \textit{sampling-based uncertainty}, and the uncertainty generated by the design component as \textit{ design-based uncertainty}.

-We will next consider the the first two moments of $\widehat\theta$ under combinations of two assumptions.
-The first assumption is on the sampling mechanism. \begin{assumption} for all $n$-vectors ${\bbr}$ with $\sum_{i=1}^n r_{i}=N$. \end{assumption} The second assumption is on the assignment mechanism. \begin{assumption} for all $n$-vectors ${\bbx}$ with $\sum_{i=1}^n X_i=n_1$. \end{assumption}
+Next we consider the first two moments of $\widehat\theta$ under the following two assumptions: \begin{assumption} \textsc{(Random Sampling / External Validity)}